 You can submit your page URL and let Google crawl it instantly, and give you the test result.
 You can also, use the “Fetch and render” option that will show you the page later, when you click on it.

 If you see the “pending fetch”, don’t worry about that.
 Sometimes, Google receives thousands of requests, at the same time, and the bots will not be able to access all these sites at the same time.
 So, they simply add your URL to the list, in general, crawlers will visit your site in a few minutes.

 In many cases, bloggers get this error message in their Webmaster tools dashboard.
 The good news is that you don’t have to worry too much about that, unless you host your site with a low quality hosting service.

 The message is clear and it means that your server is briefly down, or, the specified URL returns a 501 error, and that’s a server issue that you can’t solve it from your part.
 Just wait a few minutes and test that page again, and see if you get the successful result.

 If you’re using a free hosting, you will get that error in the majority of the time, and you know that something for free will never help your business.
 So, it’s the time to think about a premium hosting service for your WordPress blog or website.

 I recommend WP Engine for their high-quality service and fast customer support.
 No more issues with your server, because the company has technicians that will manage the technical part of your hosting.
 You just need to create content and never worry about the server and the site speed.

-Or, if you need cheaper hosting, but for all the applications and with more flexibility and high quality, then use InMotion Hosting.
+Or, if you need cheaper hosting, but for all the applications and with more flexibility and high quality, then use Liquid Web.

 Continue that process for each plugin, until you find the one that blocks the Googlebot from accessing your site.
 If you still get the same error after all that, then, contact your hosting company for support.